-Our effective tax rates were approximately 21% and 25% for the three months ended September 30, 2011 and 2010, respectively.
-Our effective tax rate was lower than the U.S. federal statutory rate and our prior year's first quarter effective rate primarily due to a higher mix of earnings taxed at lower rates in foreign jurisdictions resulting from producing and distributing our products and services through our foreign regional operations centers in Ireland, Singapore, and Puerto Rico, which are subject to lower income tax rates.
+Our effective tax rates were approximately 20% and 22% for the three months ended December 31, 2011 and 2010, respectively, and 20% and 23% for the six months ended December 31, 2011 and 2010, respectively.
+Our effective tax rate was lower than the U.S. federal statutory rate and our prior year effective rates primarily due to a higher mix of earnings taxed at lower rates in foreign jurisdictions resulting from producing and distributing our products and services through our foreign regional operations centers in Ireland, Singapore, and Puerto Rico, which are subject to lower income tax rates.